 If you have full tort insurance, you can pursue compensation for both economic and non-economic harm, as long as you adhere to the two-year filing deadline established under 42 Pennsylvania Consolidated Statutes §5524.
 There may be an exception to this rule if you did not learn that you sustained a serious injury until a later date.
 An injury lawyer at Ostroff Godshall Injury and Accident Lawyers can explain more about your filing deadline in our free consultation.
 No matter what type of insurance you have, an experienced lawyer in Norristown can help you recover full compensation in your car accident claim.

 The key legal concept in any car crash case is negligence.
 A person is negligent if they have an explicit or implicit “duty” to act reasonably under certain circumstances.
 A party is deemed to violate this duty of care if they act with neglect and as a result, another person is harmed.

 Every motor vehicle driver has a “duty” to follow the rules of the road and stay aware of their surroundings.
 As such, anyone who loses their concentration or violates a traffic law, causing a crash, may be liable for the resulting damages.
 An auto wreck lawyer in the area can help you gather the evidence necessary to prove fault in your claim.

 Seek Help from a Norristown Car Accident Attorney

 Recovering financially from an auto accident can be a lengthy and frustrating process.
 Things may be even more complicated if you suffer severe physical injuries.

-Allow our Norristown car accident lawyers at Ostroff Injury Law to help you fight for the compensation you need after an unfortunate incident like this.
+Allow our Norristown car accident lawyers at Ostroff Godshall Injury and Accident Lawyers to help you fight for the compensation you need after an unfortunate incident like this.
 Call our office today for a free consultation about your case.